Automakers warm up to friendly hackers at cybersecurity conference

 Attendees who visited the car hacking site had to escape a vehicle by deciphering the code to open its trunk, control its radio volume and speed, and lock the doors through their computers.

-"A big part of it is redefining the term 'hacker' away from that of a criminal to make automakers understand that we're here to make their systems more secure," said Sam Houston, senior community manager at Bugcrowd, which recruits researchers for so called bug bounty programs at Tesla Inc <TSLA.O>, Fiat Chrysler Automobiles NV <FCHA.MI> and other automakers.
+"A big part of it is redefining the term 'hacker' away from that of a criminal to make automakers understand that we're here to make their systems more secure," said Sam Houston, senior community manager at Bugcrowd, which recruits researchers for so called bug bounty programs at Tesla Inc, Fiat Chrysler Automobiles NV and other automakers.

-Volkswagen AG <VWOG_p.DE>, Fiat Chrysler and suppliers Aptiv PLC <APTV.N> and NXP Semiconductors NV <NXPI.O> were among the sponsors of this year's car hacking village - as some have done at previous DEF CON conventions.
+Volkswagen AG, Fiat Chrysler and suppliers Aptiv PLC and NXP Semiconductors NV were among the sponsors of this year's car hacking village - as some have done at previous DEF CON conventions.

 Known for its sprawling resorts and casinos, Las Vegas once a year becomes the gathering place for tens of thousands of cybersecurity enthusiasts who attend DEF CON and the preceding corporate Black Hat conference.